HarshadRanganathan/fargate-batch-processing/batch/README.md

 ## Build JAR

-Run below command to build the jar file and copy it to the docker folder for building the image later.
+Below command builds the jar file and copies it to the docker folder.

 ```
 mvn package spring-boot:repackage antrun:run@docker